aderiushev/wallapop-item-manager/README.md

 - tests *5h*
 - ci (other) *3h*

-so it is 3 work days and decided to follow ;)
+so it is approx. 3 work days, and I decided to follow ;)

 In fact, it took even less and that might be the reason to some things not being 100% perfectly/fully implemented.